 The technical writer needs to work closely with the company stakeholders to develop a complete business plan.

-You can check out hundreds of business plan samples and examples here, according to your industry.
+According to your industry, you can check out hundreds of business plan samples and examples here.

 Becoming an Expert Technical Writer

 Becoming an expert technical writer is all about focusing on your strengths.
 For example, you should try to focus on one to two industries or a specific form of technical writing.
 You can do various writing assignments and check out technical writing samples to understand what you’re good with.

 You can also check out user guides and get online help in determining your industry.
 Once you’ve nailed down an industry and technical writing type, you can start to focus on becoming an expert in it.